 Woolman internships are modeled as a work-exchange: interns lend their valuable skills to the community, and receive room, board, and valuable experience for free.
 The community intern program is an intensive living and working experience, so a strong work ethic and open mind are a must.
 Interns do not receive pay, nor do they pay for their time here.

-This year-long program gives interns the full Woolman experience: they work with Woolman Semester students and teachers during the fall, winter and spring, and camp counselors and campers during the summer.
-They go through a full growing season in the garden, and help prepare delicious meals in the kitchen year-round.
+This year-long program gives interns the full Woolman experience: they work with Woolman Semester students and teachers during the fall, winter and spring, and camp counselors and campers during the summer if they so choose.
+They go through nearly a full growing season in the garden, and help prepare delicious meals in the kitchen year-round.